bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-24-happy-go-lucky.md

-<![endif]-->

 _+ Q&A with Mike Leigh and Alexis Zegerman_

 Let me tell you something about teaching,’ snaps bitter, lost Scott (Eddie Marsan) to bubbly, glass-half-full Poppy (Sally Hawkins) in Mike Leigh’s new film _Happy-Go-Lucky_.
 Both are teachers of a sort: 30-year-old Poppy works at a local primary school while Scott is a driving instructor.
 But that’s where the similarities between these two Londoners end: their attitudes to life are worlds apart and they would be unlikely to meet if the confinement of a driving lesson had not thrust them together in a hermetic dramatic space comparable to the living rooms of Leigh films from _Bleak Moments_ (1971) through _Life Is Sweet_ (1990) to _Secrets & Lies_ (1996).
 Put simply, Poppy sees the best in people, while Scott sees the worst.

 The word is that _Happy-Go-Lucky_ is a departure for Leigh, a comedy that’s unashamedly optimistic.
 But that analysis only works on a superficial level and for those with short memories.
 Leigh himself, speaking to me about the film, is already tired of some of the more lazy reactions.
 ‘It’s said to be ‘extraordinary from this miserabilist’,’ he quotes, paraphrasing some of the reviews written when _Happy-Go-Lucky_ played at this year’s Berlin, where Sally Hawkins won the Silver Bear for acting.
 ‘To be honest, it’s so ludicrous that I’m beyond being cross about it.’